BrentGrammer/Pic_Searcher_App/README.md

 - Create a search function using switch statements to search the Database
 - Improve UI and format
 - Allow for multiple inputs on the index page
+- Add update functionality so that if the user deletes an image then the corresponding image    file and entry in the database is removed.

 Completed Tasks: